 To help protect consumers, many states have issued guidance, or even enacted laws surrounding this matter.
 Maryland's Home Improvement Commission states that homebuilders should “pay no more than one-third of the contract price as down payment.”
 California law states that home improvement down payments cannot exceed $1,000 or 10% of the contract price.
 Your local consumer agency or the agency that issues contracts' licenses can provide applicable limits in your state.

 Down payment percentages are often negotiable.
-If you’re feeling unsure, ask your contractor for more details and see if they’d be willing to establish payment schedules as certain milestones.
+If you're feeling unsure, ask your contractor for more details and see if they'd be willing to establish payment schedules as certain milestones.
 Most importantly, before you hire a contractor, do your research.
-The Federal Trade Commission’s helpful Hiring a Contractor website can assist you in spotting home improvement scams and finding the right, reputable contractor.
+Read Forbes' How To Hire A General Contractor: Checklist And Tips for more insight.

 Whether you're planning on building or buying (or are still undecided!), we'd love to talk to you about how we may be able to help.
 Contact your neighborhood loan officer today.